openva/crump/README.md

 ### search()

 Get a list of all records with a business name that contains the string in question.
 The string only needs to be one character long.
 By default, 25 results are returned, starting at result 0; these two can be adjusted to page through the results, or `$crump->num` can be set to an implausibly high value to have all results returned at once.
+Returns `true` or `false`, with results available within `$crump->results`.

 #### Example